-Are best antioxidant supplements on the market?
+Are the best antioxidant supplements on the market?
 Yes, doctors recommend antioxidants as the prevention against free radicals avoiding sudden aging and deterioration of body systems.
 Some of the antioxidants come with diet.

 What Is the Heck the Oxidation?

-You know that atoms or molecules have electrons which spin in orbit around the nucleus.
+You know that atoms or molecules have electrons that spin in orbit around the nucleus.
 It is a natural process.
 Unfortunately, some agents such as oxygen or chlorine can strip an electron from the atom.
 These molecules or atoms become defective and useless.
 Cells die and vanish.
 It is the reason why aging occurs.
 It does not matter what it is: the human or metal.

 You see how iron rusts.
-It does not take a long time to turn a metal into corroded metal.
+It does not take a long time to turn metal into corroded metal.

 Antioxidants: What Is It?